alkhoury98/Kalvad_Test/README.md

-to run this project please make sure that you have docker desktop opened on your pc.Then use the command docker-compose up on intellij terminal.
+to run this project please make sure that you have docker desktop opened on your pc.
+First time you run the application make sure you have installed the maven of the applicaiton in maven-> install to build the targeted docker file Then use the command "docker-compose up" on intellij terminal.

 or you can just run the project normally but you have to make sure that you have mysql on your System.